adam-26/react-router-dispatcher/README.md

   * a string, the default is `loadData` - any component with a `static loadData = (match, helpers) => {}` will be invoked before rendering
   * an array, `['loadData', 'parseData']` - all methods will be invoked in parallel before rendering
   * nested array, `[['loadData'], ['parseData']]` - each inner array will be invoked serially (ie: `loadData` will be invoked on all components, before `parseData` is invoked on all components)
+  * a function, `dispatchActions(location, dispatchActionParams)`.
+Return one of the previously defined types (string, array, nested array).

 `routeComponentPropNames`:
 Configure the **prop** names of _route components_ that are known to be react **components** The default value is `component`.

-`helpers`:
+`dispatchActionParams`:
-Any value can be assigned to helpers, the value is passed to all `static action methods`, common usages include passing api clients and application state (such as a redux store)
+Any value can be assigned to the params, the value is passed to all **static action methods**, common usages include passing api clients and application state (such as a redux store)

 ### RouteDispatcher Props
 >All configuration options can be assigned as props